RDN CV & contact

 You can email RDN: rdnorth – at – richarddnorth.com

-RDN’s grandfather was Stanley Kennedy North, the illustrator and restorer; his grandmother was the poet and painter, Vera Bax, whose second husband was Filson Young, and whose third husband was Clifford Bax (whose brother was Arnold Bax, whom she painted.)
+RDN’s grandfather was Stanley Kennedy North (1887-1942), the illustrator and paintings conservator (he hated “restorer”); his grandmother was the poet and painter, Vera Bax (born Vera Rawnsley, 1889-1974), whose second husband was Filson Young, and whose third husband was Clifford Bax (whose brother was Arnold Bax, whom she painted.)
 There is more on all these figures here.

-Richard D North, born 1946, is a writer, broadcaster and commentator.
+Richard D North, born 1946, is a writer and poet and was (in the period 1973-circa 2015) a journalist, book author, broadcaster and commentator.
 He was until about 2016 active as the media fellow of the Institute of Economic Affairs, the free market think tank, and was a fellow of the Social Affairs Unit, the home of conservative cultural thought.